CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 If you have questions, you can either ping the instructor directly, or [join our Slack Workspace](https://join.slack.com/t/craylabs/shared_invite/zt-nw3ag5z5-5PS4tIXBfufu1bIvvr71UA) and enter the `#workshops` channel.

+### Solutions
+If you get stuck and do not want to ask an instructor (or you're not at the event), the solutions are available (not really hidden) in the workshop directory.
+If you want to _run_ the solution driver, don't forget to build the corresponding SmartRedis-instrumented simulation code which is available in `solutions/src/<your language>` (unless you're using the Python simulation, which does not have to be compiled).

 ## Notes
 This repository contains a modified version of code taken from [John Burkardt's webpage](https://people.sc.fsu.edu/~jburkardt/).
 This repository also contains a file taken from [this repo](https://github.com/haniibrahim/f90getopt).
 Licenses are inherited.